vishvaRam/QwenVersionLLM/README.md

 4. **Entity Extraction**: The `extract_entities` method uses regular expressions to extract specific details from the generated output.

 5. **Image to Text Conversion**: The `img_to_text` method combines all the above steps to process the image and return the extracted details as a list.

+## Contributing

+Contributions are welcome!
+Please create a pull request for any enhancements or bug fixes.